 I committed to that first week of working out and did five workouts.
 And then I kept going.
 I did four or five workouts the next week and the next and the next.
 I kept the sugar out of my life, my anxiety decreased, my sleep improved and within a couple of weeks, I felt physical and mental changes inside and outside.

-Now this is the craziest thing of all.
-I haven't had any refined sugar in a decade or so.
-It's unpalatable to me.
+Now, this is the craziest thing of all.
+Prior going sugar-free, I hadn’t had any refined sugar in a decade or so.
+It’s unpalatable to me.
 I tell people this all the time – that as we move towards a more whole and natural diet, our tastes will change.
-What I hadn't expected with this recent shift in my own health was for my tastes to continue to evolve.
+What I hadn’t expected with this shift in my own health was for my tastes to continue to evolve.

-The thing here is that I also don't feel deprived.
-If I really wanted it, I'm sure I would have it.
-But I just don't.
-That's the truth of it.
+The thing here is that I also don’t feel deprived being sugar-free.
+If I really wanted it, I’m sure I would have it.
+But I just don’t.
+That’s the truth of it.

 When You Eliminate The Negotiation With YourSelf, It All Becomes Effortless

 Okay, at first it wasn’t easy at all (and I’ve been through a few dietary changes in my life).
 I was putting in place a lot of new habits.
 I have long lived by guidelines that ensure healthy living remains effortless.
 One of the keys is that I make a decision and that is it.
 I went gluten-free and didn’t waver.
 And this time, I cut out sugar and that was it.
 Decision made.